Scan HTML for XSS vulnerabilities and OWASP Top 10 security issues instantly

 Invalid HTML can cause browsers to spend extra time parsing and fixing errors, slowing down page rendering.
 Valid HTML renders faster, improving Core Web Vitals metrics like First Contentful Paint (FCP) and Largest Contentful Paint (LCP).
 Faster pages provide better user experience and can improve search rankings.

-Valid HTML helps prevent security vulnerabilities.
+Secure HTML helps prevent security vulnerabilities.
 Missing rel="noopener" on external links can expose your site to tabnabbing attacks.
-Invalid HTML can also make your site more vulnerable to XSS attacks.
-Validating HTML helps ensure you're following security best practices and protecting your users.
+Inline event handlers and missing CSP headers make your site vulnerable to XSS attacks.
+Use our owasp scanner online to test your HTML.
+Validate HTML security online to ensure you're following security best practices and protecting your users.
+Check out our HTML Validator for syntax validation.

 The validator parses your HTML code to identify all tags, attributes, and structure.
 It builds a tree representation of your document and checks for proper nesting and hierarchy.